 All the objects in the Kuiper Belt and Oort Cloud are circling the Sun because of the Sun’s gravity but they are also being affected by the gravity of all the planets, particularly the giant planets Jupiter and Saturn.
 These are going round the Sun at different rates so will be different distances from the objects in the Kuiper Belt and Oort Cloud.
 Sometimes their combined gravity will be enough to put a Kuiper Belt or Oort Cloud Object (or occasionally an asteroid) into a different, much more elliptical, orbit.
 Most comets start their life in the Kuiper Belt or Oort Cloud in this way.

 Naked eye comets appear from nowhere and disappear into nowhere so they were of great interest to the early astronomers.
-Records, particularly Chinese records, of naked eye comets go back for thousands of years, and more than six thousand have so far been recorded (about two or three a year!)
+Records, particularly Chinese records, of naked eye comets go back for thousands of years, and more than six thousand have so far been recorded (about one or two a year!)

 The most famous comet is named after the English astronomer Edmund Halley (1656 - 1742).
 Halley is normally pronounced to rhyme with valley.
 In 1705 he realised that the orbital data (the way it moved round the Sun) for the comet of 1682 was the same as that for the comets of 1607 and 1531.
 He thought therefore that they were the same comet, returning about every 75 years, and he predicted its reappearance in 1758.
 He died before then but when it did reappear it was named after him.
 Its last appearance was in 1986 and its next appearance will be in the summer of 2061.
 Halley’s work began our modern understanding of comets.

 Working backwards, we can say that the comets of 1066 CE, shown in the Bayeux Tapestry, and 1059 BCE (recorded by the Chinese) were Halley’s Comet.